 Sunrise is a larger medium-sized city located in the state of Florida.
 With a population of 94,323 people and 17 constituent neighborhoods, Sunrise is the 29th largest community in Florida.

-Sunrise is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Sunrise isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Sunrise are a mix of both white- and blue-collar jobs.
 Overall, Sunrise is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Sunrise who work in office and administrative support (18.61%), sales jobs (14.19%), and management occupations (9.51%).
+There are especially a lot of people living in Sunrise who work in office and administrative support (17.85%), sales jobs (12.18%), and management occupations (9.59%).

 Sunrise is an extremely ethnically-diverse city.
 The people who call Sunrise home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Sunrise residents report their race to be White, followed by Black or African-American.
+The greatest number of Sunrise residents report their race to be Black or African-American, followed by White.
 Sunrise also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 29.37% of the city’s residents.
-Important ancestries of people in Sunrise include Haitian, Italian, German, and Irish.
+People of Hispanic or Latino origin account for 29.39% of the city’s residents.
+Important ancestries of people in Sunrise include Jamaican, Haitian, Italian, German, and Irish.

 The most common language spoken in Sunrise is English.
-Other important languages spoken here include Spanish and French Creole.
+Other important languages spoken here include Spanish and French.